abcdesktopio/docs/opsdocs/docs/common/debug_application.md

 ```

-## Debug an application using a new container
+## Create an application using a new container to troubleshoot

 We are starting a new containerised application from a fresh `ubuntu:22.04` image and bind the X11 socket to use the pod DISPLAY.